cseelye/terrain-model/README.md

 # 3D Terrain Modelling
 This tool will create a 3D model in Blender given a set of GPS coordinates.
-This is still a work in progress, so not there are bugs and not everything is automated yet.
+This is still a work in progress, so there are bugs and not everything is automated yet.

 I built this primarily to take a GPX route from a hike or four wheeling trip and create a full color, printable 3D model.